Bhuvaneshwari03/RizzexAI-Website/README.md

-Got it 👍 Here’s a clean **copy-paste ready README** for your **RizzexAI App Website**:

----

 # RizzexAI

-🚀 **RizzexAI** is a fun, AI-powered mobile application built with **Flutter** that helps you **upgrade your romantic game**.
+**RizzexAI** is a fun, AI-powered mobile application built with **Flutter** that helps you **upgrade your romantic game**.
 Whether you’re looking to impress with witty pickup lines, revamp your dating bio, or get a glimpse of your zodiac-based romantic fate – **RizzexAI is your go-to app for dating edge and flirty fun**.

 ---